Macy Gray: 2016–present: Stripped and Ruby

 In 2016, Gray's career continued with an album produced by Chesky Records, the record label founded by Grammy-nominated composer and musician David Chesky.
-Stripped was released September 9, 2016, and garnered unanimous praise from critics.
+Stripped was released September 9, 2016, and garnered almost unanimous praise from critics.
 The album debuted at No. 3 on the Billboard Jazz Chart.
 Earlier that year, she was featured on Ariana Grande's song "Leave Me Lonely" from her third studio album, Dangerous Woman.

-Gray release her tenth studio album entitled Ruby in September 2018.
+Gray released her tenth studio album, Ruby, in September 2018.

 Other work

 In 2001, she was the voice for Seeiah Owens in the video game SSX Tricky.
 Gray sang the theme song for the Nickelodeon animated series As Told by Ginger, composed by Jared Faber and Emily Kapnek.
 Gray also performed the song on the short-lived UPN romantic comedy Second Time Around starring Boris Kodjoe and Nicole Ari Parker in 2004.
 In 2006 Gray appeared in the eighth season of Bravo's Celebrity Poker Showdown, playing for Habitat for Humanity.
 She finished in third place.

-In August 2008, Gray headlined at the 2008 Summer Sundae music festival in Leicester, England, performing cover versions of Rod Stewart's "Do Ya Think I'm Sexy?", Deee-Lite's "Groove Is in the Heart" and Radiohead's "Creep".
+In August 2008, Gray headlined at the 2008 Summer Sundae music festival in Leicester, England, performing cover versions of Rod Stewart's "Da Ya Think I'm Sexy?", Deee-Lite's "Groove Is in the Heart" and Radiohead's "Creep".
 For the gig, her band wore pink Andy Warhol wigs.
 On September 28, 2008, Gray sang the American national anthem as part of the Israeli flag-raising ceremony at the Israeli consulate of Los Angeles.
 Also in 2008, Gray collaborated with Australian DJ and singer Kaz James on the song "Can't Hold Back".
-The single was released in early 2009 in Australia and is credited to Kaz James featuring Macy Gray.In 2009, Gray briefly competed in season 9 of Dancing with the Stars with professional partner Jonathan Roberts.
+The single was released in early 2009 in Australia and is credited to Kaz James featuring Macy Gray.
+In 2009, Gray briefly competed in season 9 of Dancing with the Stars with professional partner Jonathan Roberts.
 They were eliminated in a double elimination in week one.
 In 2012, she performed the Michael Jackson song "Rock with You" for a special performance of the West End musical Thriller – Live for BBC Children in Need Pop Goes the Musical.